idangerous/plugins/README.md

-# iDangerous-Plugins
+# iDangero.us Scripts & Plugins

-Scripts &amp; Plugins
+This repository contains all iDangero.us scripts & plugins (formerly paid and premium).
+Now they all are free.
+Each folder contains script/plugin's documentation and required source files